maiconprange/todoList/README.md

 # todoList
-Todo List com mongodb, express e react.
+Todo List with mongodb, express and react